RyanJulyan/Flask-BDA/README.md

 > Ajax requests, typically an HTTP request made by (browser-client) in Javascript that uses XML/JSON to request data and/or response data from either an internal or external system.
 Ajax requests are made using [</> htmx](https://htmx.org/) by default.

-> htmx is a dependency-free library that allows you to access AJAX, CSS Transitions, WebSockets and Server Sent Events directly in HTML, using attributes, so you can build modern user interfaces with the simplicity and power of hypertext.
-For a details on how to use htmx, please refer to the [docs](https://htmx.org/docs/) and for a full reference on the functionality, please refer to: [https://htmx.org/reference/](https://htmx.org/reference/)
+> htmx is a dependency-free library that allows you to access AJAX, CSS Transitions, WebSockets, and Server-Sent Events directly in HTML, using attributes, so you can build modern user interfaces with the simplicity and power of hypertext.
+For details on how to use htmx, please refer to the [docs](https://htmx.org/docs/) and for a full reference on the functionality, please refer to: [https://htmx.org/reference/](https://htmx.org/reference/)

 You can use htmx to implement many common UX patterns, such as Active Search:
 ```html